farahc123/tech501-bench-udemy-pathways/Project 1/README.md

 - A Jenkins server
 - A target VM with the app already running via Minikube
 - A SonarQube server with a project for the app and a webhook set up to communicate with Jenkins
+- A Slack account & channel where notifications will be sent, with a token generated for Jenkins via the Slack's Jenkins integration
 - **Jenkins plugins**:
   - SSH Agent
   - SonarQube
   - NodeJS (with version 20 installed under *Manage Jenkins>Tools*)
+  - Slack Notifications (with workspace and default channel set under *Manage Jenkins>Tools*)
 - **Credentials loaded into Jenkins**:
   - Docker Hub username & password
   - SonarQube token
   - GitHub SSH key
   - SSH key for the target VMs
+  - Slack

 ## Diagram of pipeline